jtv/libpqxx/UPGRADING.md

 All shell scripts now have a `.sh` suffix.
-It takes some getting used to, but it simplifies some things such as running lint checkers on all of them without having to name them all.
+It takes some getting used to, but it simplifies some things such as running lint checkers on all of them without having to name each one of them individually.

-The build no longer tries to figure out whether it needs to link the standard C++ filesystems library.
+The build no longer tries to figure out whether it needs to link a standard C++ filesystems library.
 In most cases this seems to be part of the regular standard library now.
 If you do need to add a link option to get `std::filesystem` to work, you'll have to pass that option yourself.